 Tire quality plays a huge part in vehicle performance, and there are different types of tires for different vehicle needs.
 If you have a family sedan and you live in a four-season region, you’ll need all-season tires.
-If you simply want to improve the speed of your car, you need to get high performance tires which are designed for that.
+If you simply want to improve the speed of your car, you’ll want to get high-performance tires which are designed for that.

 Whether you’re training to be an automotive technician or you just want to improve your ride, this basic tire comparison will help you figure out which tires may be right for your vehicle.

 All-season tires tend to be middle-of-the-road performers, providing good traction in any weather condition or on any type of road.
 With all-season tires, you give up some road grip for more traction during times when the temperature dips below freezing.